PythonRSAS/pythonrsas.github.io/_posts/2022-08-21-2-array-puzzles-comparisons.md

 Do we really need the "yearbooks"?   **An immobile student reunites with his yearbook is equivalent to a moving student reuniting with his original position after moving about according to the given order from the given array.**    The yearbook can be substituted with "soul", "mate", or just simply "self".

-If we use initial positions (1, ..., n) to represent students 1 to n, the given array
+If we use initial positions (1, ..., n) to represent students 1 to n, the given array A represent where to go, then,

+Student i at index 0, moves to (A[0] - 1)th index, and moves to (A[A[0] - 1] - 1)th index, ..., until back to index 0.

 Given n students, and array arr, which is a permutation of 1..n.